opinion

 For hackers, it’s often a game of trial and error.
 Bad actors will perform enumeration and account testing, repeating the same test on a system to look for vulnerabilities — and if you are not equipped with the proper tools, your merchant account could be the next target.

 This kind of attack is most frequently conducted using automated software, trying as many different combinations as possible until they get a hit uncovering a user’s sensitive information.
-Leaving this risk unmitigated could lead to extensive authorization fees for each attempt and even the merchant account being shut down.
+When it comes to credit card hacking, leaving this risk unmitigated could lead to extensive authorization fees for each attempt and even the merchant account being shut down.

 The best approach is to institute as many safety measures as possible on your site, and leverage all the robust tools your service provider has in place to fight these types of fraud.

-This month, we will talk about how these fraud attacks work and how you can guard your accounts to avoid becoming a victim.
+This month, we will talk about how these fraud attacks work and how you can guard your accounts.

 The Threat Is Real